Université Sainte-Anne

 Université Sainte-Anne is a French-language university in Pointe-de-l'Église, Nova Scotia, Canada.
 It and the Université de Moncton in New Brunswick are the only French-language universities in the Maritime Provinces.

 History

-It was founded on September 1, 1890 by Gustave Blanche, a Eudist Father, to facilitate the higher education of Acadians in Nova Scotia.
+Université Saint-Anne was founded on September 1, 1890 by Gustave Blanche, a Eudist Father, to facilitate the higher education of Acadians in Nova Scotia.
 The University was named after Saint Anne, the mother of the Virgin Mary.

 In 2003, the provincial government merged the university with Collège de l'Acadie, a French-language community college with campuses throughout Nova Scotia.

 Its enrolment for the 2005-2006 academic year was around 650-700 students, while in 2018, it had 390 full-time undergraduate students, 120 part-time undergrads, and 30 graduate students.

 From 3 March 2022 to 20 April 2022, the 39-member faculty union went on strike.
 At 49 days, it was one of the longest university strikes in Canadian history.